-(d) Charter schools shall place names of students not selected in an enrollment lottery on a waiting list in the order the names were drawn.
-In conformance with M.G.L. c.
-71, § 89, charter schools shall, when a student stops attending for any reason, attempt to fill vacant seats up to February 15th, excluding seats in the last half of the grades offered and in grades ten, 11, and 12.
-A vacancy not filled after February 15th moves into the subsequent grade, to be filled the following September if such grade is not in the last half of the grades offered and is not grades ten, 11, or 12.
-Seats for students who have accepted an offer of admission in the charter school but have never attended are exempt from 603 CMR 1.06 (4)(d).
-If a school has an odd number of grades, the number of grades in the last half shall be rounded up to the nearest whole number.

-(e) In cases where the enrollment of a student, who is not a sibling of another previously enrolled student, from the waiting list would exceed the district charter tuition cap, the student should be skipped over but kept on the waiting list.
-In cases where the enrollment of a student who is a sibling of a student already attending a charter school would exceed the district charter school tuition cap, the sibling may be enrolled with the Commonwealth of Massachusetts providing tuition for said sibling, subject to appropriation.

-(f) In conformance with M.G.L. c.
-71, § 89(n), charter schools shall submit to the Department, no later than June 1st and as of March 15th, the names, home addresses, telephone numbers, and grade levels of students who entered the lottery but did not gain admission.
-The same information must be submitted within 30 days of any student being admitted from the waitlist to the school to fill a vacancy in the school.

-(g) A charter school may initiate a request once a year for a mailing to the students enrolled in each district for which the school is chartered to serve, and a district may initiate a request once a year for a mailing to the students enrolled in any charter school serving that district.
+A charter school may initiate a request once a year for a mailing to the students enrolled in each district specified in the school’s charter , and a district may initiate a request once a year for a mailing to the students enrolled in any charter school serving that district.
 When such a request is made, the district or school, as the case may be, shall provide the names and addresses of students within 30 days, in electronic format, to an approved third party mailing service.
 Any vendor listed on the statewide procurement or master services agreement for mailing services shall be deemed approved for the purposes of this section.
-The district or school must provide parents/guardians with the opportunity to request that such information be withheld.
-The cost of copying and mailing shall be borne by the school or district requesting the mailing.
-There shall be no charge for the provision of the required names and addresses.
+The district or school must provide parents or guardians with the opportunity to request that such information be withheld.
+The cost of copying and mailing shall be borne by the charter school or district requesting the mailing.
+Neither school districts nor charter schools shall charge for the provision of the required names and addresses.
 Charter schools shall provide any such mailing in the prevalent languages of the district.
-A language shall be deemed a prevalent language if one percent or more of the district's total enrollment are limited English proficient students for whom that is the primary language.
+A language shall be deemed a prevalent language if it is the primary language of one percent or more of the district's total enrollment.

-(h) In conformance with M.G.L. c.
+Enrollment in Horace Mann Charter Schools: In conformance with M.G.L. c.
 71, § 89, enrollment in a Horace Mann charter school shall be conducted as follows: